McCombs School of Business at the University of Texas, B.B.A., M.A.

-Vinay Kohli brings a trial lawyer’s perspective to healthcare litigation.
+Vinay Kohli is an Associate with Hooper, Lundy & Bookman, and a member of the firm's Fraud & Abuse Practice Group.
+He brings a trial lawyer’s perspective to healthcare litigation.
 He has experience trying matters in state court, federal court, and before administrative tribunals, such as the Office of Administrative Hearing and Appeals.
 He has enjoyed tremendous success in handling complicated, high-stakes commercial, healthcare, and intellectual property disputes for plaintiffs and defendants.

 Mr. Kohli is able to draw from a breadth of experience in order to effectively represent his clients.
 He has handled contract disputes, trade secret litigation, entertainment and class action lawsuits, and has represented an array of clients including elected officials, hospital systems, real estate developers, financial institutions, pharmaceutical corporations, talent managers and sports agents, as well as entertainers such as legendary rock artists Paul Stanley and Gene Simmons.
 Mr. Kohli also counsels clients regarding matters arising from the misappropriation and/or loss of company information.